joseph-a-levine/authoring/_older/april_2023.md

 - •"The Written World and the Unwritten World," Essays by Italo Calvino.
 - •"Red Plenty," by Francis Spufford.
 - •"The Doomsday Machine: Confessions of a Nuclear War Planner," by Daniel Ellsberg.
+I was introduced to Daniel Ellsberg by Arundhati Roy's 2016 book "Things that Can and Cannot Be Said" — Roy and Ellsberg traveled to Moscow to sit down with Edward Snowden.
+Roy had an idea for a great conversation between the two great American whistleblowers.
+That version of Ellsberg wasn't an ideologue, just a disappointed academic.
+Ellsberg's passion was never the Vietnam war; that was just a tragedy he was forced by conscience to interact with.
+Nuclear policy was his true passion.
+In "Things," Ellsberg asks Snowden:

+{% maincolumn "assets/img/strangelove.png" "JC is John Cusack, who is also there." %}

 - •"Comedy of Errors," by William Shakespeare.
+The critics call